KamrulSh/Python_Practice/leetcode/20-valid-parentheses.md

             if char == '(' or char == '[' or char == '{':
                 stack.append(char)
             else:
-                if not stack: return False
+                if not stack:
+                    return False
-                if stack:
+                elif stack:
                     p = stack.pop()
                     a = (p == '(' and char == ')')
                     b = (p == '[' and char == ']')